Subliminal stimuli

+In 1957, the American cinematographer James Vicary claimed to have increased the sales of Coca-Cola by inserting in his cinema's movies some frames with "Drink Coca-Cola!" written on it.
+Five years later, however, he admitted to having inflated his results somewhat by including certain data that were labeled scientifically unreliable.
+However, Vicary's claim increased scientific interest in subliminal messages.

+Subliminal stimulation is now accepted as a legitimate research field in the scientific literature.
+A 2012 review of functional magnetic resonance imaging (fMRI) studies showed that subliminal stimuli activate specific regions of the brain despite participants' unawareness, a result corroborated in a meta-analysis from 2023 concerning subliminal stimulation in post-traumatic stress disorder (PTSD).

 Effectiveness

 Applications of subliminal stimuli are often based on the persuasiveness of a message.
 Research on action priming has shown that subliminal stimuli can only trigger actions a receiver of the message plans to perform anyway.
 However, consensus of subliminal messaging remains unsubstantiated by other research.
 Most actions can be triggered subliminally only if the person is already prepared to perform a specific action.

 The context that the stimulus is presented in affects their effectiveness.
 For example, if the target is thirsty then a subliminal stimulus for a drink is likely to influence the target to purchase that drink if it is readily available.
 The stimuli can also influence the target to choose the primed option over other habitually chosen options.
 If the subliminal stimuli are for a product that is not quickly accessible or if there is no need for it within a specific context then the stimuli will have little to no effect.
 Subliminal priming can direct people's actions even when they believe they are making free choices.
 When primed to push a button with their off-hand, people will use that hand even if they are given a free choice between using their off-hand and their dominant hand.
-However, a meta analysis of many strong articles displaying effectiveness of subliminal messaging revealed its effects on actual consumer purchasing choices between two alternatives are not statistically significant; subliminal messaging is only effective in behaviour in very specific present intentions and contexts, which means they do not have visible results for mischievous results.
-It is suggested, however, that subliminal stimuli can bias acting decisions, including internally and freely generated ones, but, since that effect remains alongside with the aforementioned intentions and contexts, any impact on the choice of action are not mischievous but rather appropriate and adaptive.
+However, a meta analysis of many strong articles displaying effectiveness of subliminal messaging revealed its effects on actual consumer purchasing choices between two alternatives are not statistically significant; subliminal messaging is only effective in behaviour in very specific present intentions and contexts, which means they do not have visible results for mischievous use.
+It is suggested, however, that subliminal stimuli can bias acting decisions, including internally and freely generated ones, but, since that effect remains along with the aforementioned intentions and contexts, any impact on the choice of action are not mischievous but rather appropriate and adaptive.